Astroua/TurbuStat/docs/tutorials/statistics/pca_example.rst

 Overview
 --------

 Principal Component Analysis (PCA) is primarily a dimensionality reduction technique.
 Generally the data are arranged into a set of columns (representing dimensions or variables) and the set of samples is contained within each row.
 A covariance matrix is then constructed between each pair of columns.
-Performing an eigenvalue decomposition of this matrix gives an orthogonal basis for the data, the components of which are the prinipal components (eigenvectors).
+Performing an eigenvalue decomposition of this matrix gives an orthogonal basis for the data, the components of which are the principal components (eigenvectors).
 The associated eigenvalues correspond to the variance in the data described by each principal component.

 By ordering the principal components from the largest to smallest eigenvalue, a minimal set of eigenvectors can be found that account for a large portion of the variance within the data.
 These first N principal components have a (usually) much reduced dimensionality, while still containing the majority of the structure in the data.
 The `PCA Wikipedia <https://en.wikipedia.org/wiki/Principal_component_analysis>`_ page has a much more thorough explanation.